vitzeman/BOP_3D_visualizer/README.md

     TODO: Open3d pandas numpy opencv-python and some others
 ```

-4. Setup the config path as seen in the [config.py](config/example_config.json) file.
+4. Setup the config path as seen in the [example_config.json](config/example_config.json) file.
-- `split_scene_path` - Path to the dataset folder and its split.
+- `split_scene_path` -> Path to the dataset folder and its split.
-- `models_path` - Path to the 3D models of the objects whic are used for the visualization.
+- `models_path` -> Path to the 3D models of the objects whic are used for the visualization.
-- `csv_paths` - List of the paths to the csv files with the predictions for possible comparison of multiple methods.
+- `csv_paths` -> List of the paths to the csv files with the predictions for possible comparison of multiple methods.
-- `saving_path` - Path to the folder where the images with the 2D projections will be saved.
+- `saving_path` -> Path to the folder where the images with the 2D projections will be saved.

 5. Run the application:
 ```bash
     python main.py -c config/example_config.json
 ```
 Will call 2 subprocesses for the GUI/3D visualization and the 2D visualization service.

-Replace the `config/example_config.json` with the path to your config file.
+6. Use the GUI to navigate through the images and customize the visualization.
+Use left and righ mouse button to rotate and translate the camera in the 3D view.
+Use the scroll wheel to zoom in and out.

 # TODO: Features to add
 - [X] Add the switching between rgb and gray.
 This is required due to some of the datasets being in grayscale.
 - [X] Add config loading in the main.py and its usege in the application.
 - [X] Add the camera pose visualization.
 - [ ] Make more robust for xyzibd where multiple cameras are present in the scene.
-- [ ] Finish the documentation and type hints.
+- [X] Finish the documentation and type hints.